 Over the years courts have devised guidelines in determining what amounts to “adequate provision for proper maintenance and support”.
 The legislation also sets out various criteria (s 91(4), 91A A&P Act) that the court must consider in evaluating a proceeding brought under the relevant part.

 Some of the important considerations are:

-• the net value of the estate, i.e. what its size is after debts, funeral and testamentary and other liabilities have been deducted (obviously, if the estate is not big enough to be capable of redistribution the action cannot succeed);
+• the estate’s net value, i.e. its size after debts, funeral, testamentary and other liabilities have been deducted (if the estate is not big enough to be redistributed, the action cannot succeed);

-• if the applicant received any gift, transfer or other provision made by the deceased during their life (s 91(4)(l));
+• whether the applicant received any gift, transfer or other provision from the deceased during their life (s 91(4)(l));

 • how close the relationship was between the applicant and the deceased (s 91(4)(e));

 • the financial resources of the applicant and other beneficiaries or claimants – an applicant will only be entitled to provision if an economic need for provision can be shown;